 Be sure to have administrator rights before following these steps!

 3. Select any program, but NOT Google Earth.
-Check the 'Always use the selected program to open this kind of file' option.
+Check the 'Always use this app' option.

 4. Click 'OK'.